 Besides not clicking on any suspicious emails, the only way to be certain you are as secure as possible is to go the company website itself before entering any information.
 Always open a new browser window and go directly to the company homepage and then access your account info however they have it setup to do.

-For more infomation about how to protect yourself from Email Spam, Phishing, and Spearphishing attemps, email us at firstname.lastname@example.org.
+For more information about how to protect yourself from Email Spam, Phishing, and Spearphishing attempts, email us at firstname.lastname@example.org.